‘You must be starving’

 “It’s backwoods hillbilly horror for the arthouse crowd.
 If you wanted to watch a movie like the original versions of Texas Chainsaw Massacre or The Hills Have Eyes and not experience the blunt force trauma associated with it this is the movie you should watch.
-Honeydew reaches you emotionally and mentally rather than eliciting responses of shock, disgust or bloodlust.
-A creeping nightmare that you cannot wake up from.”
+Honeydew reaches you emotionally and mentally rather than eliciting responses of shock, disgust or bloodlust.”
 Screen Anarchy

 Cast and characters:

 Sawyer Spielberg … Sam

 Barbara Kingsley … Karen

 Shauna Mizula … Funeral Mourner

 Aspect ratio: 2.39: 1